Is Low Vision Driving an Option?

-- If your teen uses a handheld telescope or monocular, encourage her to use it more often—for example, when she’s on her way to school or out shopping—to read signs at a distance or watch out for oncoming traffic.
-The more skilled and familiar she is with a handheld telescope, the easier it will be for her to learn to use a bioptic telescopic system.
+- If your teen uses a handheld telescope or monocular, encourage use more often.
+For example—to read signs at a distance or watch out for oncoming traffic.
+The more skilled and familiar your child is with a handheld telescope, it will be easier to learn the bioptic telescopic system.

-- Talk with your child’s O&M instructor to get ideas on how you can help her become a more aware traveler.
-The O&M instructor may be able to suggest ways for her to sharpen concepts related to travel, such as blocks, cross streets, traffic flow, types of intersections, and highway driving versus local travel.
+- Talk with your child’s O&M instructor to get ideas on how you can help your child become a more aware traveler.
+The O&M instructor may be able to suggest ways to sharpen concepts related to travel.
+This may include blocks, cross streets, traffic flow, types of intersections, and highway driving versus local travel.

-- When you or another adult are driving, have your child sit behind the driver and describe what she’s seeing.
-Help her become more aware of how a driver needs to shift perspective to know at every moment what’s happening in front of the car, far ahead, on either side, and behind.
+- When you or another adult are driving, have your child sit behind the driver and describe what they are seeing.
+Help them become more aware of how a driver needs to shift perspective to know at every moment what’s happening.
+Especially, include what is happening in front of the car, far ahead, on either side, and behind.

-- Encourage your teenager to talk with other low vision drivers about how they learned to use bioptics and perhaps get some helpful tips that a driver with normal vision wouldn’t necessarily think of.
-You may be able to locate a low vision driver by contacting a local service provider for individuals who are blind or have low vision.
+- Encourage your teenager to talk with other low vision drivers about how they learned to use bioptics.
+In addition, you may be able to locate a low vision driver by contacting a local service provider for individuals who are blind or have low vision.

 Many young people are eager to overcome the limitations of low vision and become licensed drivers.
 It takes dedication to develop the skills needed to accomplish that.
-Work with other members of your child’s educational team to help her explore and prepare for driving.
-If, in the end, she decides the demands of low vision driving are too hard, she may still benefit from her experiences.
-The skills and concepts she learns while practicing are likely to make her a more knowledgeable and confident traveler.
+Work with other members of your child’s educational team to help explore and prepare for driving.
+Your child may decide the demands of low vision driving are too hard, they will still benefit from the experiences.
+The skills and concepts learned while practicing are likely to make them a more knowledgeable and confident traveler.

-You can read more about transportation options for those with visual impairments by browsing VisoinAware’s section on transportation.
+You can read more about transportation options by browsing VisionAware’s section on transportation.